Tenuous links to Dr Strangelove aside, I’ve made worrying an art form.

-When I started out as a copywriter, I envisaged non-stop work with days that flew by in a second.
-I expected to work harder than I ever have in my day job and I expected to be turning away work.
+When I started as a copywriter, I envisaged non-stop work with days that flew by in a second.
+I expected to work harder than I ever did in my day job and I expected to be turning away work.

 I just set myself goals that were, in hindsight, a tad high.